andreasmhallberg/al-kitaab-dialecttexts/README.md

 # Transcripts of Syrian Arabic dialogue videos from *Al-Kitaab fii taʿallum al-ʿarabiyya,* Part 1 (3d ed.)

 This repository contains transcripts of video dialogues from the Arabic textbook *Al-Kitaab fii taʿallum al-ʿarabiyya*, Part&nbsp;1, Third edition.
 Currently, only the longer dialogues in Damascene (*shaamiyy*) Arabic from chapters 1–8 are included.
 Transcripts for dialogues in chapter 9–15 will be added this spring.
-Transcripts for قصة بالعامية texts may be added in the future.
+Transcripts for [قصة بالعامية]{lang=ar} texts may be added in the future.
 Transcripts were written in markdown and then converted to pdf via [pandoc](http://pandoc.org).
 Both the markdown files and the pdfs are included in this repository.
 The videos are available at <http://alkitabtextbook.com>.

 ## Background